-If you would like to know more, please use our subject pages to give you a flavour of what we are able to offer.
-Our taster day is on 11th December 2023, which will allow students to try out different subjects and gain more insight into the courses offered at Sixth Form.
-The application deadline is 18th December 2023; the application form can be found on the school website (in the Sixth Form tab) and will be live from the 26th October 2023.
-All applicants will be invited to an interview; these can be arranged after the school day for external applicants.
+If you would like to know more, please use our subject pages to give vou a flavour of what we are able to offer.
+Our information evening is on Thursday 24th October 2024, which will allow students to try different subjects and gain more insight into the courses offered at Sixth Form.
+The application deadline is 19th December 2024; the application form can be found on the school website (in the Sixth Form tab) and will be live from the 24th October 2024.
+All applicants will be invited to an interview: these can be arranged after the school day for external applicants.
+If you would like further information, please contact school.